sidisaidkarim/python-todo-app/README.md

-#simple python todos app using sqlite3 and tkinter
+# simple python todo app using sqlite3 and tkinter